tjkendon/GameTracker/README.md

 GameTracker is a *very* simple Java stand alone program to keep track of games and when you play them.
 Currently it works exclusively on the command line and stores data in a local file.

-I started tracking my game play on my blog several years ago and wanted a convenient way to keep track of that data.
+I started [tracking my game play on my blog](https://excitedmaking.blogspot.com/search/label/Video%20Game%20Tracking) several years ago and wanted a convenient way to keep track of that data.
 Honestly, the easiest way to do this is with a spreadsheet, but I wanted to build something that gave me a little bit more control.

 This project is also a place for me to practice programming (a thing I don't do daily anymore) and to help finish projects, a thing that I've never been very good at.
 It's also a chance to play with all the technologies I'd like to learn.
+My blog contains some [updates for the project](https://excitedmaking.blogspot.com/search/label/Project%2018).

 ## Libraries you need